-To validate the complex knockout-to-phenotype association mediating fluconazole resistance, we generated individual strains containing all knockout combinations of pdr5∆, snq2∆, yor1∆, ybt1∆, and ycf1∆ in a wildtype background.
-These strains were generated by mating a chosen strain in the collection with a wildtype and performing a series of genotyping and selection steps (Fig 4B, Methods).
+To validate the complex knockout-to-phenotype association mediating fluconazole resistance, we generated individual strains containing all knockout combinations of pdr5∆, snq2∆, yor1∆, ybt1∆, and ycf1∆ in a wild-type background.
+These strains were generated by mating a chosen strain in the collection with a wild-type and performing a series of genotyping and selection steps (Fig 4B, Methods).
 Fluconazole resistance of these individual strains correlated well with competitive pool resistance, both when measured as the expected concentration to cause 50% inhibition (r = 0.92, Fig 4D), and as the individual growth at a concentration identical to the pool (r = 0.9, Fig. S10).
 Consistent with the pool data, snq2∆yor1∆ybt1∆ycf1∆ had the highest resistance, and only minor resistance effects were seen for strains with one and two knockout combinations amongst these four genes.
 Given the ‘non-additive parallel repression’ model of Pdr5 by the presence of SNQ2, YOR1, YBT1, and YCF1, we explored two potential mechanisms of inhibition.
 Inhibition of Pdr5p by SNQ2 and YOR1 has been previously reported, and is thought to be indirectly mediated by transcriptional activation of Pdr1 through an unknown mechanism33 To investigate whether PDR5 mRNA abundance was indeed elevated in snq2∆yor1∆ybt1∆ycf1∆ compared to the wild type, we performed qRT-PCR.
 PDR5 transcript abundance was elevated 2.1 fold in snq2∆yor1∆ybt1∆ycf1∆ relative to the wild type (p = 0.032; Fig 4D).
 While snq2∆yor1∆ was expected to result in weaker (~1.5 fold) PDR5 induction as previously reported33, here the observed ~1.3 fold difference was not statistically significant (p = 0.27, Fig 4E), and no evidence of mRNA induction in the ybt1∆ycf1∆ strain was found (0.9 fold expression, p = 0.69 , Fig 4E).